|Nutrition Facts (per serving)|

 Slice the ends off of each plantain, then slice the unpeeled plantains crosswise into 1 1/2-inch wide circles.

-Place the plantain slices in a bowl of salted water to soak for 1 hour.
+Place the plantain slices in a bowl with 1/2 teaspoon salt and 4 cups water to soak for 1 hour.

 After soaking, peel the plantain slices.
 If the peel does not come off easily, make a slit through the skin with a sharp knife, then peel it off.
 Place the peeled plantain slices on paper towels and pat dry.